Peano Arithmetic and $\mu$MALL: Linear and classical proof systems for polarized formulas

 These Horn clauses can be mechanically transformed into the following least fixed point definitions of these relations.

 Both of these fixed point expressions are $\Pos_1$.

 The following derivation verifies that 4 is a sum of 2 and 2.

 To complete this proof, we must construct the (obvious) proof of $\oneside{\nat~{\bf 4}}$ and a similar subproof verifying that $1+2=3$.
-Note that in the bottom up construction of this proof, the witness used to instantiate the final $\exists p$ is, in fact, the sum of 2 and 2.
-Thus, this proof construction does not compute this sum's value but instead simply checks that 4 is the correct value.
+Note that in the bottom-up construction of this proof, the witness used to instantiate the final $\exists p$ is, in fact, the sum of 2 and 2.
+Thus, this proof construction does not compute this sum's value but simply checks that 4 is the correct value.

 In contrast to the above example, the following proof of $\forall u (\plus~\Two~\Two~u \supset \nat~u)$ can be seen as a \emph{computation} of the value of 2 plus 2.
 The proof of this sequent begins as follows.